 The elements of yoga are categorized into various divisions, however here are the three categories based on inferences from books like Bhagawat Gita, Patanjali Yoga Sutras, Upanishads, Yoga related books like Hatha Yoga Pradipaka and Yoga Vashista, and many more.
 These are the techniques of the Yogis from the Himalayas and other parts of India.

-The category of elements of yoga are as follows.
+The category of elements of yoga is as follows.

 - Elements of Yoga based on psychological temperament.